schaunwheeler/tmt/README.md

   empty strings with the word 'neutral' (for purposes of the sentiment-analysis function in this package).
 A vector of words to remove can also be passed to the function.

+* `PdfToText` converts PDF files to text files.
+It's argument, 'pdfloc' is the path of the folder in which the PDFs to convert are located.
+As a default, it removes the PDF versions of the files after they have been converted to text.

 Spelling Correction: